-Small cap stocks have not participated with the rally over the last year as earnings growth slows and money has rotated to chasing the largest large-cap names for both safety and liquidity in an extremely stretched market.
-With small cap stocks extended currently, expect a correction in small cap stocks.
+Small cap stocks have not participated in the rally over the last year as earnings growth slows and money has rotated to chasing the largest large-cap names for both safety and liquidity in an extremely stretched market.
+With small cap stocks more affected by global supply disruptions, expect a correction in small cap stocks.
 Very likely, given the historical relationship, this correction will occur in concert with a correction in large cap stocks as well.